|Previous Page: Tips for Living with Dementia||Next Page: Useful Resources|

 The more advanced stages of dementia may struggle to make and communicate their decisions.
 At this stage, your loved one may benefit from a mental capacity assessment.
 Care providers and health professionals are governed by the Mental Capacity Act (MCA), which is designed to protect and restore power to vulnerable adults who lack capacity, as well as those who have capacity and choose to plan for their future.

-Five key principles of the MCA:
+Five key principles of the mental capacity act:

 - Every adult has the right to make his or her own decisions and must be assumed to have capacity to do so unless it is proved otherwise